phodsman/Loan-Qualifier-CLI/README.md

 # Loan-Qualifier-CLI
-This program uses a command line interface to ask the user for their loan application information and the path to a data set of available loans.
+This program uses a command line interface to ask the user for their loan application information and the path to a comma separated value (CSV) data set of available loans.
 It filters those loans according to the information provided and offers to save the results to a CSV file.
 The command line interface is intended to increase usability for the user.

 ---